Campfire Cooking

 Many campsites have a fire ring complete with a grill for cooking.

-campfire ring with grate
+A campfire ring with a grate

 It's a good idea to bring along your own grill just in case your campsite doesn't have one.
 An old oven rack works well; you can probably find an inexpensive one at the thrift store.